 My investigation uncovered a total of 17 unsolved Ripper like murders which occurred between 1863- 1894 not only in London but also in Germany and The USA.
 I suggest that the German merchant seaman Carl Feigenbaum could have been responsible for one, some or all of these murders.
 That view has not changed.

 So that still leaves un-answered questions.
-Was there such a person as Jack the Ripper or was he just an urban myth?
-My long and protracted investigation led me to believe that there was no singular Jack the Ripper and that in fact he was nothing more than an urban myth.
+Was there such a person as Jack the Ripper or was he just an urban myth created by the press?
+My long and protracted investigation led me to believe that there was no singular Jack the Ripper and that in fact he was nothing more than an urban myth created by an over zealous member of the press.
 The police seldom referred to the killer as Jack the Ripper choosing to refer to the killer as The Whitechapel Murderer, and why did they do that?

-The police in 1888 believed that the name Jack the Ripper was created by a member of the press by the name of Thomas Bulling.
+The police in 1888 also believed that the name Jack the Ripper was created by a member of the press.
 During the murders a letter which has become known as “The Dear Boss letter” was sent to The Central News Agency Office purporting to be from the killer, it was signed Jack the Ripper.
 The letter was dated September 25th 1888 and was received at the press offices on September 27th 1888.
-Bulling was also believed to have written the “Saucy Jack” postcard also sent to the Central News Agency on October 1st 1888 and also signed Jack the Ripper.
-The handwriting on both has many similar characteristics and is strikingly similar to the handwriting of Bulling which Bulling wrote in the normal course of his daily press work in 1888.
-However Bulling`s handwriting was compared to the letter in 2009 by a handwriting expert who concluded that Bulling was not the writer of the letter or the postcard.
+A “Saucy Jack” postcard was also sent to the Central News Agency on October 1st 1888 and also signed Jack the Ripper.

 From that day on the myth of Jack the Ripper was created, and has to this day has resulted in all of the Whitechapel Murders still being attributed to the same killer.

-If the name of Jack the Ripper was removed from the investigation and the longstanding theories that he removed organs from some of the victims at the crime scene, and did kill all the victims, what remains?
+If the name of Jack the Ripper was removed from the investigation and the longstanding theories that he removed organs from some of the victims at the crime scenes, and he did kill all the victims, what remains?